-We have qualified ergonomic consultants who will visit your office and provide an extensive, personal DSE service.
+We have qualified ergonomic consultants who will promptly visit your office anywhere in the UK and provide an extensive, personal DSE assessment service.
 They won’t just improve your workspace but they will also impart some great advice for you to capitalise on in the future.

-There are 3 different levels of assessment that we offer:
+There are 3 different levels of DSE assessment that we offer:

 Remedial DSE (level 2) – This is is a more comprehensive, face to face assessment which includes an extensive written report for your records.